v3.20.0

 • Prerequisites

-• Configure The Things Stack
+• Create a webhook in The Things Stack

 Getting Started